bookofproofs/bookofproofs.github.io/_sources/history/20th-century/knuth.md

 * In the autumn of 1960 Knuth entered the California Institute of Technology and, in June 1963, he was awarded a Ph.D. in mathematics for his thesis Finite semifields and projective planes.
 * In fact in addition to the work for his doctorate in mathematics, Knuth had from 1960 begun to put his very considerable computing expertise to uses other than writing papers becoming a software development consultant to the Burroughs Corporation in Pasadena, California.
 * Despite Knuth's remarkable mathematical productivity he did find time for other things.
-* During his years as a graduate student Knuth married Nancy Jill Carter on 24 June 1961.
-* Their two children John Martin Knuth and Jennifer Sierra Knuth were born in 1965 and 1966 respectively.
 * We noted above that the title of Knuth's Ph.D. thesis was Finite semifields and projective planes.
 * After completion of his doctorate in 1963 Knuth became an Assistant Professor of Mathematics at the California Institute of Technology, being promoted to Associate Professor in 1966.
 * Discussions led to a decision that Knuth should produce a seven volume work covering much more than compilers.